Dan-BarSan/movieApp/README.md

 Error: In order to get access to any list of comments, the webApp needs to send a request to the comment API.
 However the data seems to be undefined at the moment of execution.

+There are some folders and files in queue to be deleted.
+These files were used for testing and learning purpouses.
+Once the WebApp gets completly integrated, a code cleanup will be executed.
+In the mean time please ignore the folders with "*-entry" and the files related to Firebase usage.